Who ever thought a coin could get you killed?

-Set in the exotic region of the French Riviera, The Coin is a story of unfounded hatred, betrayal, love, and duty—of terrible and painful choices that, nonetheless, bring about personal triumph.
+Set in the exotic French Riviera, The Coin is a story of hatred, betrayal, love and duty—of terrible and painful choices that, nonetheless, bring about personal triumph.

 Gabriela took it and averted her face, pretending to look at the passing view.
 Richard wasn’t fooled.
 He knew she wasn’t watching her surroundings.
 “Gabriela.
 We have to talk.”

 “Like hell we do,” she answered, without turning her head.

 “Yes, we do.
 You can’t go on like this all day, pretending I don’t exist, biting my head off every time you answer my questions.”

 She shrugged in answer and kept staring out the window.
 They passed an ancient chimney stack from an abandoned perfume factory and rounded their way up past the old railway station.
 As they climbed higher, the traffic became thicker with tourist buses, cars with foreign plates, and impatient locals.
 They would be crawling along before they ever reached the road turnoff.